Gillette Stadium will now need only single license a year for sporting, other events

 “I’m very comfortable with all of this,” Mitchell observed.

-But newcomers Leah Gibson and Edward O’Leary, while ultimately supporting the new plan, both voiced reservations.
+But newcomers Leah Gibson and Edward O’Leary, while ultimately supporting the new plan, voiced reservations.

 O’Leary said it would be critical for police and fire to weigh in on any additional events that might pose public safety challenges, while Gibson suggested a license approval process which took effect May 1 would coincide with the local election cycle — and the possibility of turnover among board members.